FarmDyn/documentation/docs/template/fertilization_ordinance.md

+fertiliser
-# Fertilization Ordinance
+# Fertilisation Ordinance

 !!! abstract
-    The German Fertilization Ordinance implements the EU Nitrates Directive in Germany together with other environmental regulations.
-It consists of numerous measures which prescribe how farmers are allowed to use nutrients from manure and chemical fertilizer along with further management specifications.
-The most prominent measures of the Fertilization Ordinance are included in FarmDyn, being (1) nutrient balance restrictions, (2) an organic nitrogen application threshold, (3) required manure storage capacities, (4) banning periods for fertilizer application, (5) restrictions of fertilizer application in autumn, (6) a binding fertilizer planning, (7) compulsory low-emission manure application techniques.
+    The German Fertilisation Ordinance implements the EU Nitrates Directive in Germany together with other environmental regulations.
+It consists of numerous measures which prescribe how farmers are allowed to use nutrients from manure and chemical fertiliser along with further management specifications.
+The most prominent measures of the Fertilisation Ordinance are included in FarmDyn, being (1) nutrient balance restrictions, (2) an organic nitrogen application threshold, (3) required manure storage capacities, (4) banning periods for fertiliser application, (5) restrictions of fertiliser application in autumn, (6) a binding fertiliser planning, (7) compulsory low-emission manure application techniques.

- The equations regarding the Fertilization Ordinace are mainly found in the Fertilization Ordinance module (duev_module.gms).
+ The equations regarding the Fertilisation Ordinance are mainly found in the Fertilisation Ordinance module (duev_module.gms).
 Measures with regard to the storage capacity are partly found in the manure module.
-FarmDyn is used to asses the revision of the Fertilization Ordinance in 2017.
-Therefore, the Ordinance from 2007 and 2017 can be directly selected in the GUI to activate the corresponding measues.
-In addition, thresholds and requirements can be modified seperatly in the GUI.
+FarmDyn is used to asses the revision of the Fertilisation Ordinance in 2017.
+Therefore, the Ordinance from 2007 and 2017 can be directly selected in the GUI to activate the corresponding measures.
+In addition, thresholds and requirements can be modified separately in the GUI.

 ## Nutrient balance restrictions

-  The German Fertilization Ordinance requires that farms calculate a nutrient balance on an annual basis for nitrogen and phosphate (DüV 2007;DüV 2007).
+  The German Fertilisation Ordinance requires that farms calculate a nutrient balance on an annual basis for nitrogen and phosphate (DüV 2007;DüV 2007).
-  This balance combines nutrient inputs via manure and synthetic fertilizer with nutrient removal via the harvested crops.
+  This balance combines nutrient inputs via manure and synthetic fertiliser with nutrient removal via the harvested crops.
 The surplus, i.e. the balance, is not allowed to exceed a certain threshold.